labgrid-project/labgrid/doc/configuration.rst

 ExternalPowerDriver
 ~~~~~~~~~~~~~~~~~~~
+An ExternalPowerDriver controls a `ExternalPowerPort`.
-An ExternalPowerDriver is used to control a target power state via an external command.
+It is used to control a target power state via an external (remote) command.

+Binds to:
+  port:
+    - `ExternalPowerPort`_

 Implements:
   - :any:`PowerProtocol`